-Soil roughness was measured using five different methods (Table 1; Fig. 3): roller chain, pinboard, stereophotos, TLS and the Xtion Pro.
+- selected.
+As the field work was conducted in late spring, when seedbed preparation had almost been completed throughout the catchment, there were hardly any mouldboard ploughed fields left, so part of the measurements on ploughed surface had to be done in a similar catchment north of Skuterud.
+On each location a plot of 1 m × 1 m was marked on which soil roughness measurements were taken (Fig. 2). - Soil roughness was measured using five different methods (Table 1; Fig. 3): roller chain, pinboard, stereophotos, TLS and the Xtion Pro.
 Four of these methods have been used before (Aguilar et al., 2009; Allmaras et al., 1966; Barneveld et al., 2013; Haubrock et al., 2009; Jester and Klik, 2005; Saleh, 1993), while the Xtion Pro is a novel technique (Mankoff and Russo, 2012).
-Two methods were contact methods (roller chain and pinboard) and three were non-contact, sensor methods (stereophotos, TLS and the Xtion Pro).
-For the sensor methods, each technique was applied on an area of 1 m2.
-For the pinboard method, two transects were recorded along and across the direction of cultivation on a 1 m2 area, while for the roller chain, 3 replicates along and across the direction of cultivation on the 1 m2 area were recorded.
-When roughness was isotropic (forest and direct drilling on stubble), between two and four replicates were taken on the plot.
+Two methods were contact methods (roller chain - and pinboard) and three were non-contact, sensor methods (stereophotos, TLS and the Xtion Pro).
+For the sensor methods, each technique was applied on an area of 1 m.
+For the pinboard method, two transects were recorded along the direction of cultivation (e.g. ploughing) on a 1 m area, while for the roller chain, 4 replicates along the direction of cultivation on the 1 m area were recorded.
+Recordings were taken only along the tillage direction, to avoid having to correct for the systematic roughness caused by the tillage.
+When roughness was isotropic (forest and direct drilling on stubble), one or two replicates were taken in both directions on the plot.